WebDeveloper772/Real-Estate-Vue/README.md

 3. See all house listings in the UK!

 ## Notes
-- GitHub Pages deployment page will not show the listing results, due to the zoopla API server being configured with a http protocol.
+- GitHub Pages deployment page <ins>will not show the listing results</ins>, due to the zoopla API server being configured with a http protocol.
 - Run the project locally to see all the results